-Keny: Heyy… Keny here everyone : ) I’m 24, and I stay in Kohima..(P.S you don’t choose the homebody life, it chooses you 😉 ) I’m still on a road to self-discovery, I feel there’s always more you can learn about yourself.
+Keny: Heyy… Keny here everyone : ) I’m 24, and I stay in Kohima..(P.S.
+You don’t choose the homebody life, it chooses you 😉 ) I’m still on the road to self-discovery, I feel there’s always more you can learn about yourself.
 I love exploring new things and trying my hand at anything that’s creative, thankfully I have amazingly talented friends who keep me inspired.
 Currently, I am a “little” obsessed with food, I love to cook and I love to eat!
 So you can say I am a foodie – on a journey : )

 Deno: How would your friends describe you?

 Keny: Stubborn, goal-driven, articulate (apparently, said one friend), mom of the group I guess.

 Deno: Good one 🙂 Tell me more about how you got started with your love for food and cooking.

 Keny: I decided very early on in life that I wanted cooking to be my profession.
 I started cooking when I was in class 2 which I remember so well because I burnt my fingers.
 It’s a funny story 🤭 I was a very home-oriented child,I spent a lot of that time watching food channels.
 I remember we had this mock interview thing when I was in class 8.
 Our English teacher asked me what I wanted to do with my life, and without a pause, I said ” I want to cook”… I guess that’s stuck with me 🙂